An Easy Method to Use SCCM Application Supersedence | ConfigMgr

-Hello, Folk’s; let’s learn in this blog post the easy method to use SCCM Application Supersedence.
-This Application Supersedence will help the SCCM admin to uninstall or replace a particular application and deploy the new one according to the requirement.
+Hello, Folks.
+In this blog post, we will learn the easy method of using SCCM Application Supersedence.
+This Application Supersedence will help the SCCM admin uninstall or replace a particular application and deploy a new one according to the requirement.

 Patch My PC